24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 Where To Stay In Split

-Best 3 Hotels In Split
+Best Accommodation In Split

 • Hotel Ambasador Split – luxurious quality hotel on the Riviera with stunning old town and sea views – and fantastic rooftop pool!